 The harassing company pays our fees.

-According to the Better Business Bureau (BBB), The Collection Bureau of Hudson Valley, Inc. was founded in 1974 and incorporated in 1977. the BBB established its profile page in 1978.
-Listed as a collection agency, CBHV uses the alternate business name Healthcare Billing Service of New York, Inc., and has three alternate website addresses: www.cbhvfinacial.com; www.cbhvhealthcare.com; and www.heathcarebillingserviceofny.com.
+According to the Better Business Bureau (BBB), The Collection Bureau of Hudson Valley, Inc. is a legitimate collection agency founded in 1974 and incorporated in 1977.
+The BBB established its profile page in 1978.
+CBHV uses the alternate business name Healthcare Billing Service of New York, Inc., and has three alternate website addresses: www.cbhvfinacial.com; www.cbhvhealthcare.com; and www.heathcarebillingserviceofny.com.
 Buzzfile estimates CBHV’s annual revenue at $8.5 million and the size of its staff at 85 people.

 According to its main website at www.cbhv.com, CBHV’s mission is “to recover the maximum amount of revenue for…clients, in an extremely professional and ethical manner.”
 CBHV offers collection services in three main areas: pre-collect programs; collections; and litigation.
 CBHV’s pre-collect division “is intended to bridge the gap between a client having to continue to bill and follow-up on delinquent accounts and the client having to refer the account for collection,” and employs a “series of demand letters along with telephone demand on accounts that are only 10 to 150 days delinquent.”